Ra's al Ghul: Skills, training, and resources

-Due to his expanded life span and longevity, Ra's has accumulated vast knowledge and abilities which exceed those of Batman.
+Due to his expanded life span, Ra's has accumulated vast knowledge and abilities which exceed those of Batman.
 These include detective skills, chemistry, physics, military tactics, economics, and martial arts, fully using his photographic memory to master all such skills.
 He has also gained many international contacts and an immense fortune over the course of centuries.
-When in combat, he favors more ancient weaponry (as he has had more time to master them than more modern weaponry) these weapons include scimitars, katanas, spears, staffs, bolas, shurikens, smoke pellets and miniaturized explosives.
+When in combat, he favors more ancient weaponry (as he has had more time to master them than more modern weaponry)—these weapons include scimitars, katanas, spears, staffs, bolas, shurikens, smoke pellets and miniaturized explosives.

 Ra's' greatest tools are his green Lazarus Pits, which heal any injury including recent death and restore the user to the prime of life, but cause temporary insanity (or for those already insane like the Joker, sanity).
 His constant exposure to the pits has granted him slightly enhanced endurance, strength, and healing but also comes with the price of a gradual onset of insanity if overused.

 Magical and unnatural powers

 Along with his physical abilities and resources, Ra's al Ghul has been shown to possess a certain degree of proficiency with mysticism.
 In an effort to guarantee his continued existence, he has on several occasions demonstrated the ability to transfer his soul into the bodies of others, giving him a way to live on in the event that his physical body is destroyed and unable to be transported into a Lazarus Pit.
 The exact details of this process have remained inconsistent; at times it appears as though a complicated ritual is required to achieve this effect, while on other occasions he is capable of performing this feat on a whim, merely by making physical contact with his intended host.

-In the New 52, Ra's temporarily gained vast magical powers after bathing in the Well of Sins, the first Lazarus Pit.
-He claimed he was gifted with true immortality and displayed powers such as levitation, energy projection and construct creation and matter manipulation.
-However, he lost these abilities following his battle with Jason Todd.
+In the New 52, Ra's temporarily gains vast magical powers after bathing in the Well of Sins, the first Lazarus Pit.